renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 // does not compile, item at index 3 does not exist! assert(sequence[3] == 0);
 {% endhighlight %}

+> If you try the example above, that does not compile, in the IDE you will notice that the code that has an error will be underlined with a curly, red line.
+When you see that, you know you have a *compilation error*, which means your program does not compile and therefore cannot be run.
+Hovering over the error with your mouse will give you the reason why the code does not compile (in this case, it will say **"operand expression must be of type Object:
+  Null is not assignable to Object"**).
+These messages are usually very specific and make it easy for us to fix the error, but to understand them properly you'd often need a little bit more knowledge than you have gained so far.
+But don't worry, keep reading and soon this kind of error message will make perfect sense!

 In the above example, the type of `sequence` is `[Integer, Integer, Integer]`, which means a *Tuple of 3 Integers*.